Master's Degree Programme in Exact Sciences: Chemistry of Materials for Sustainable Development

 Before you start preparing your application, always read the full admission requirements on the application portal Studyinfo.fi

-• chemistry
+- chemistry

-• materials science
+- materials science

-• or similar
+- or similar

 You may not apply to more than one specialization track within the same Master’s Degree Programme at the University of Turku.
-Therefore, you should carefully consider that your educational background is suitable enough for the track that you are applying to.
+Therefore, you should carefully consider the suitability of your educational background for the applied track.

 The decision of admission will be based on

-• the relevance of the applicant’s awarded degree(s)
+- the relevance of the applicant’s awarded degree(s)

-• the amount, relevance, and grades of the courses in the degree(s)
+- the amount, relevance, and grades of the courses in the degree(s)

-• the language test result (see Language requirements)
+- the language test result (see Language requirements)

-• the motivation letter and your answers to the optional questions included in the application
+- the motivation letter and your answers to the programme-specific questions (instructed later)

-• possible interview
+- possible interview

-The academic evaluation is made only for complete applications that are received during the application period.
+The academic evaluation is made only for complete applications received during the application period.
 Any preliminary assessment of suitability or chances for admission will not be given.

 Programme in brief

 The structure of the programme is modular and each specialization track has three obligatory modules that contain the core material of the field.
 These include the MSc thesis (30 ECTS), lecture and exercise courses, seminars, laboratory work, internship or project work, details of which depend on the specialization.
 In addition, there is one thematic module that may be chosen to support your own study plan.
-The fourth module consists of freely chosen courses and an obligatory Finnish language course (5 ECTS).
+The fourth module consists of freely chosen courses and obligatory Finnish language courses (5 ECTS).

-• Master’s thesis and related courses (40 ECTS)
+- Master’s thesis and related courses (40 ECTS)

-• Other studies including mandatory language studies and selectable studies in different thematic areas and special themes (20 ECTS)
+- Other studies including mandatory language studies and selectable studies in different thematic areas and special themes (20 ECTS)

 Each student makes a personal study plan which helps to select the courses that best suit for personal interests and background of the student.